 Amazon Fire TV Cube with Alexa Voice Remote

 Amazon’s premium tech for streaming is the Fire TV Cube.
-This stylish little black box has the Prime Video app pre-installed along with access to a host of other apps including iPlayer, Netflix, Disney+ and YouTube.
-Amazon states that NOW TV will be available on the Fire TV Cube at some point in 2021.
+This stylish little black box has the Prime Video app pre-installed along with access to a host of other apps including iPlayer, Netflix, Disney+, YouTube, and NOW TV.
 The Fire TV Cube also offers voice control with Alexa and Dolby Atmos Audio.
 It is 4K Ultra HD ready and comes with 16GB of storage – double that of the Fire Stick.

 Amazon Fire TV Stick with Alexa Voice Remote

-The addition of the Alexa Voice Remote allows you to press a button and ask to find your favourite movies, TV episodes and more.
-The Fire TV Stick also has a power button and volume controls – all features missing from the otherwise similar Roku Streaming Stick.
+The addition of the Alexa Voice Remote allows you to press a button and ask to find your favorite movies, TV episodes, and more.
+The Fire TV Stick also has a power button and volume controls.

-You will need a broadband connection in order to use the Amazon Fire TV Stick, which connects wirelessly to your wifi network.
+You will need a broadband connection in order to use the Amazon Fire TV Stick, which connects directly through WiFi.

 Amazon Fire TV Stick 4K Ultra HD with Alexa Voice Remote